 If $(M',\xi')$ is a contact manifold obtained from $(M,\xi)$ via Legendrian surgery along a Legendrian knot $L\subset(M,\xi)$ which has been stabilized both positively and negatively, a remarkable application of Menke's JSJ decomposition shows that the symplectic fillings of $(M',\xi')$ correspond to those of $(M,\xi)$.

-\begin{theorem}[{\cite[Theorem 1.3]{menke2018jsj}}] Let $L\subset(M,\xi)$ be a Legendrian knot in a contact 3-manifold, and let $(M',\xi')$ be the result of contact surgery on $(M,\xi)$ along $S_+(S_-(L))$.
-Then every strong (exact) symplectic filling of $(M',\xi')$ may be obtained from a strong (exact) symplectic filling of $(M,\xi)$ by attaching a Weinstein 2-handle along $S_+(S_-(L))$. \end{theorem}
+\begin{theorem}[{\cite[Theorem 1.3]{menke2018jsj}}] Let $L\subset(M,\xi)$ be a Legendrian knot in a contact 3-manifold, and let $(M',\xi')$ be the result of contact surgery on $(M,\xi)$ along $S_+S_-(L)$.
+Then every exact symplectic filling of $(M',\xi')$ may be obtained from an exact symplectic filling of $(M,\xi)$ by attaching a Weinstein 2-handle along $S_+S_-(L)$. \end{theorem}

 The purpose of this note is to observe some consequences of Theorems \ref{thm:jsj} and \ref{thm:menke-knot} for the classification of symplectic fillings of virtually overtwisted lens spaces, spaces resulting from surgeries on Legendrian negative cables, certain tight contact structures on Seifert fibered spaces, and virtually overtwisted circle bundles.